Git-shivansh/RateForge/Readme.md

 never actually built one.
-I wanted to understand what's really happening underneath — how you avoid race conditions when two requests from the same user land in the same millisecond, why some algorithms allow bursts and others don't, and what that actually costs in memory and throughput.
+I wanted to understand what's really happening underneath — how you avoid race conditions when two requests from the same user land in the same millisecond, why some algorithms allow bursts and others don't, and what that actually costs in memory and through put .
 So instead of pulling in a library, I implemented the algorithms myself, made them interchangeable, and benchmarked each one with real traffic patterns.

 ## What it does